VR: Experiences with CenarioVR

 There will be an endless range of applications, but you need a very clear vision at the outset of why 360 VR adds value.
 Ask what value 360 VR would add to training about GDPR, or evacuation drill training for cruise ship crew.
 Without a clear understanding of the value 360 VR adds, it just becomes another flashy gimmick that doesn’t add to the learning experience.

 Consider and rigorously test the methods by which you expect people to access your 360 VR content.
-It’s great on a mobile phone, but it can be resource intensive; what are the storage, processing and bandwidth limitations of your users or IT estate?
+It’s great on a mobile phone, but that can be resource intensive; what are the storage, processing and bandwidth limitations of your users or IT estate?

 The 3 key factors in creating an effective 360 VR resource are: 1.
 Craft the story.
 Even though VR immerses you by definition, you still need a good story to draw people in and hold their attention.
 2. Keep it concise.
 Be thoughtful and precise about selecting and editing your scenes.
 You want to engage the users’ senses and emotions without overwhelming them with facts.
 3. Create an instinctive user experience.
 In real life, when a police car approaches you hear it before you see it, and the sound puts you on alert.
 If you’re wearing a VR headset and you hear a noise, you’ll turn towards it in the same way.
 Think carefully about how both sound and visuals enable you to capture the users’ attention and how you want them to react to what’s going on.